Proudly serving Kentucky including Lexington, Frankfort & Nearby

 At The Basement Doctor of Central Kentucky, we can identify and repair any issue you may be having with settling, sinking foundations.
 We have a wide variety of solutions for foundation repair that have been tested and proven effective throughout the United States and Canada through the Foundation Supportworks network of foundation contractors.

-Each of our solutions starts with a free, written foundation repair quote, and includes a personal consultation with a foundation expert, an in-person inspection, and a free copy of our 90-page foundation repair book.
+Each of our solutions starts with a free, written foundation repair quote and includes a personal consultation with a foundation expert, an in-person inspection and a free copy of our 90-page foundation repair book.
 To schedule an appointment with one of our specialists, call or e-mail us today!

 our service area